fosterrath-mila/ift6759/faq.md

 ```
 This will add a bit of overhead to your jobs, but that overhead should be negligible compared to the
 overall executon time.

+## How do I use my virtual environment within a JupyterHub notebook?

+1. Activate your environment: `source ~/ift6759-env/bin/activate`
+2. `pip install ipykernel`
+3. `python -m ipykernel install --user --name=ift6759-env`

+On reloading the JupyerHub root, you should now be able to see `ift6759-env` under New on the top right.